jazzbox35/MeTTaWamJam/README.md

 <hr>
 4. <B>curl -X POST http&#58;//localhost:5000/stop</B>
 <P><P>
 The above will shut down the server and docker container gracefully when done (again run from your machine outside docker).
+For curl commands, always put single quotes (') around your metta query.